 Pick out the best idea from the intersections above in the Social Enterprise Sweet Spot workbook, and write that in the space provided.
 Draw some hearts and stars, exclamation points, or whatever you fancy.
 That's your Social Enterprise Sweet Spot!

 This is just the first step in starting a social enterprise business.

-If you're serious about actually launching a social enterprise business, you'll want to write a full business plan and make sure your idea is relevant, sustainable, and marketable.
-I probably gave you a mini heart attack - just reading the words "business plan" - but I'm here to help.
-I created a business plan template for your social enterprise idea.
-It's just one page, and guides you through questions to think about in each part of your social enterprise business plan.
+If you're serious about actually launching a social enterprise business, you'll want to write feasibility study and a full business plan and make sure your idea is relevant, sustainable, and marketable.
+I probably gave you a mini heart attack - just reading the words "feasibility study" and "business plan" - but I'm here to help.

 ABOUT THE AUTHOR: BETH PALM, MBA